“The perfect balance of complexity and simplicity.”

-Hiroshi’s literary expression is sparse, but dense in content and thought.
-When you have a lot to say but few words.
-Sometimes all it takes is one word to change your balance and being for the better.
-Walk with me through the world of words, of feelings, of thoughts.
+Hiroshi’s literary expression is sparse, but his words are dense with content and thought.
+He often has a lot to say, but he chooses his words carefully.
+Sometimes, all it takes is one word from him to change your perspective or make you feel better.

 Hiroshi’s sayings are like verbal acupuncture – healing, toning, balancing.
-Inspired by nature and in harmony with nature and man.
+They’re inspired by nature and in harmony with it.

 “Mystic, wanderer, tracker, seeker, finder and knower. “